shivermetim/public-file-dump/tims-book-wishlists/Priority.md

 - Starr, Chloë.
 A Reader in Chinese Theology.
 Baylor University Press, 2022.
 - Thiselton, Anthony C. *Systematic Theology.* Eerdmans Publishing Company, 2015.
 ## Liturgy
+- Chilcott-Monk, Julien, editor. *English Ritual: The Book of Administration of the Sacraments and Other Rites and Ceremonies of the Church.* Canterbury Press, 2002.
 - Chupungco, Anscar J., editor. *Handbook for Liturgical Studies Volume I: Introduction to the Liturgy.* Liturgical Press, 1997.
 - Chupungco, Anscar J., editor. *Handbook for Liturgical Studies, Volume II: Fundamental Liturgy.* Liturgical Press, 1998.
 - Chupungco, Anscar J., editor. *Handbook for Liturgical Studies, Volume III: The Eucharist.* Liturgical Press, 1999.
 - Chupungco, Anscar J., editor. *Handbook for Liturgical Studies, Volume IV: Sacraments and Sacramentals.* Liturgical Press, 2000.
 - Chupungco, Anscar J., editor. *Handbook for Liturgical Studies, Volume V: Liturgical Time and Space.* Liturgical Press, 2000.
 - Gray, Donald. *The 1927-28 Prayer Book Crisis.
+Vol. 1.* SCM, 2005.
+- Gray, Donald. *The 1927-28 Prayer Book Crisis.
 Vol. 2.* SCM, 2006.
-- Gray, Donald. *The 1927-28 Prayer Book Crisis.
-Vol. 1.* SCM, 2005.
 - Handschy, Daniel J., et al., editors. *A Eucharist-Shaped Church: Prayer, Theology, Mission.* Lexington Books, 2022.
 - Perczel, István, et al., editors. *The Eucharist in Theology and Philosophy: Issues of Doctrinal History in East and West from the Patristic Age to the Reformation.* Leuven University Press, 2005.
-- Chilcott-Monk, Julien, editor. *English Ritual: The Book of Administration of the Sacraments and Other Rites and Ceremonies of the Church.* Canterbury Press, 2002.
 ### Liturgical Texts
 - Atwell, Robert. *Celebrating the Saints: Daily Spiritual Readings for the Calendars of the Church of England, the Church of Ireland, the Scottish Episcopal Church & the Church in Wales.* Canterbury Press, 2017.
 - Chilcott-Monk, Julien, editor. *English Ritual: The Book of Administration of the Sacraments and Other Rites and Ceremonies of the Church.* Canterbury Press, 2002.
-- Church of South India. *Book of Common Worship.* Bangalore: Church of South India, 2004.
 - Jasper, Ronald Claud Dudley, et al., editors. *Prayers of the Eucharist: Early and Reformed: Texts Translated and Edited with Introductions.* Fourth Edition, Liturgical Press, 2019.
 - Tristam, and Simon Kershaw. *Exciting Holiness: Collects and Readings for the Festivals and Lesser Festivals of the Calendars of the Church of England, the Church of Ireland, the Scottish Episcopal Church and the Church in Wales.* Canterbury Press, 2007.
 ### Eastern Liturgies
 - Bradshaw, Paul F., editor. *Essays on Early Eastern Eucharistic Prayers.* Liturgical Press, 1997.
+- Gīwargīs Wardā, et al. *The Wardā: an East Syriac hymnological collection* Harrassowitz Verlag, 2015.
 - Varghese, Baby. *Syriac Liturgy in India.* Harrassowitz, 2023.
-- Gīwargīs Wardā, et al. *The Wardā: an East Syriac hymnological collection* Harrassowitz Verlag, 2015.
 ### Liturgical Theology
-- Shmeman, Aleksandr. *Introduction to Liturgical Theology.* 2nd ed.
-St. Vladimir’s Seminary Press, 2003.
 - Douglas, Brian E. *A Companion to Anglican Eucharistic Theology: The 20th Century to the Present.* Vol 2.
 Brill, 2012.
 - Douglas, Brian E. *A Companion to Anglican Eucharistic Theology: The Reformation to the 19th Century.* Vol 1.
 Brill, 2011.
+- Shmeman, Aleksandr. *Introduction to Liturgical Theology.* 2nd ed.
+St. Vladimir’s Seminary Press, 2003.
 ### Liturgical History
 - Bradshaw, Paul F., and Maxwell E. Johnson. *The Origins of Feasts, Fasts, and Seasons in Early Christianity.* SPCK & Liturgical Press, 2011.
 - Douglas, Brian. *The Anglican Eucharist in Australia: The History, Theology, and Liturgy of the Eucharist in the Anglican Church of Australia.* Brill, 2022.